Pradip Kumar Sunuwar

 Pradip Kumar Sunuwar (प्रदीपकुमार सुनुवार) is a Nepalese politician, belonging to the Nepali Congress Party.
-Sunuwar serving as the Minister for Health of Koshi Province.
+Sunuwar currently serving as the Minister for Physical Infrastructure Development of Koshi Province.
 He also serves as a member of the Koshi Provincial Assembly and was elected from Okhaldhunga 1(A) constituency.
-Sunuwar had served as the Minister for Water Supply, Irrigation and Energy of Koshi Province.
+Sunuwar had served as the Minister for Water Supply, Irrigation and Energy, and later as the Minister for Health of Koshi Province.